 Cheetahs are best known for their incredible speed, which has earned them their reputation as the fastest animal on Earth.
-To see one whilst on safari is a real privilege, as these delicate carnivores are amongst the most beautiful (and the most elusive) of all African animals.
+To see one whilst on safari is a real privilege, as these graceful carnivores are amongst the most beautiful and elusive of all African animals.

-When cheetah run, their stride is so long and so quick that only one foot touches the ground at any given time.
-The cheetah's hind legs have muscles designed to produce speed, whereas those on its forelegs are adapted for steering and balance.
+When cheetahs run, their stride is so long and so quick that only one foot touches the ground at any given time.
+The cheetah's hind legs have muscles designed to produce speed, whereas those in its forelegs are adapted for steering and balance.
 As a result, all of the cheetah's power comes from the back.

 The Struggle to Survive

-However, being faster than any other animal on the savannah doesn't necessarily guarantee the cheetah hunting success.
-Although they can reach speeds of up to 75 mph/ 120 kmph, they cannot maintain such speeds for long.
+Being faster than any other animal on the savannah doesn't necessarily guarantee the cheetah hunting success.
+Although they can reach speeds of up to 75 mph/120 kmph, they cannot maintain such speeds for long.
 Often, prey animals including springbok and steenbok survive by simply outlasting their opponent.

-Cheetah hunt during the day in an attempt to avoid competition from nocturnal predators like lions and leopard.
-However, their smaller size and less aggressive nature makes it difficult for them to defend their kill, and they often lose their meal to other cats or opportunistic scavengers.
-Many cheetahs are solitary hunters, and it is better to avoid confrontation than risk injury.
+Cheetahs hunt during the day in an attempt to avoid competition from nocturnal predators like lion and leopard.
+However, their smaller size and less aggressive nature makes it difficult for them to defend their kill and they often lose their meal to other cats or opportunistic scavengers.
+Many cheetahs are solitary hunters and cannot afford to be injured, and so prefer to avoid confrontation.

 Their solitary status also means that female cheetahs must leave their cubs unprotected whilst they hunt.
 This makes them vulnerable to predation, and as such only 10% of cheetah cubs make it to adulthood.
 Those that do survive have an average life expectancy of around 12 years, although that is often significantly reduced in the wild.

 The Need for Conservation